samderlust/turbovets/flutter_app/README.md

 - Users can navigate between different web pages within the app
 - Web view will handle routing and navigation within the embedded web content

-3. **Local Notifications**
+3. **Notifications**

 - user must allow notification in order to receive notifications
-- App will send local notifications for new messages
+- App will send notifications for new messages
+- This is just local notification (for demo purpose), no firebase or any other cloud service is used.

 ## How to run the app